Henry M. Rowan College of Engineering

 - Conduct three phases of technical assistance for those participating in PLTW, most of which is related to curriculum and instruction for middle school and high school personnel

 - Implement the PLTW certification process for participating schools

 - Conduct a variety of promotional and awareness programs for school counselors.

-Project Lead the Way offers resources to high school and middle school teachers that strengthens student opportunities in engineering or science throughout the state, and the College of Engineering is pleased to support this program.
+Project Lead the Way offers resources to K-12 teachers that strengthens student opportunities in engineering or science throughout the state, and the College of Engineering is pleased to support this program.

 Teachers and administrators interested in becoming a PLTW participant are invited to contact the College of Engineering.

 For More Information, please contact: